Church of the East: Description as Nestorian

 Nestorianism is a Christological doctrine that emphasises the distinction between the human and divine natures of Jesus.
-It was attributed to Nestorius, Patriarch of Constantinople from 428 to 431, whose doctrine represented the culmination of a philosophical current developed by scholars at the School of Antioch, most notably Nestorius's mentor Theodore of Mopsuestia, and stirred controversy when Nestorius publicly challenged the use of the title Theotokos (literally, "Bearer of God") for Mary, mother of Jesus, suggesting that the title denied Christ's full humanity.
+It was attributed to Nestorius, Patriarch of Constantinople from 428 to 431, whose doctrine represented the culmination of a philosophical current developed by scholars at the School of Antioch, most notably Nestorius's mentor Theodore of Mopsuestia, and stirred controversy when Nestorius publicly challenged the use of the title Theotokos (literally, "God bearer") for Mary, mother of Jesus, suggesting that the title denied Christ's full humanity.
 He argued that Jesus had two loosely joined natures, the divine Logos and the human Jesus, and proposed Christotokos (literally, "Bearer of the Christ") as a more suitable alternative title.
-His statements drew criticism from other prominent churchmen, particularly from Cyril, Patriarch of Alexandria, who had a leading part in the Council of Ephesus of 431, which condemned Nestorius for heresy and deposed him as Patriarch.
+His statements drew criticism from other prominent churchmen, particularly from Cyril, Patriarch of Alexandria, who had a leading part in the Council of Ephesus of 431, which condemned Nestorius for heresy and deposed him as patriarch.

 After 431, state authorities in the Roman Empire suppressed Nestorianism, a reason for Christians under Persian rule to favour it and so allay suspicion that their loyalty lay with the hostile Christian-ruled empire.

 It was in the aftermath of the slightly later Council of Chalcedon (451) that the Church of the East formulated a distinctive theology.
 The first such formulation was adopted at the Synod of Beth Lapat in 484.
 This was developed further in the early seventh century, when in an at first successful war against the Byzantine Empire the Sasanid Persian Empire incorporated broad territories populated by West Syrians (some being Arameans and others Assyrians), many of whom were supporters of the Miaphysite theology of Oriental Orthodoxy which its opponents term "Monophysitism" (Eutychianism), the theological view most opposed to Nestorianism.
 They received support from Khosrow II, influenced by his wife Shirin.
-Shirin was a member of the Church of East, but later joined the miaphysite church of Antioch.
+Shirin was a member of the Church of the East, but later joined the Miaphysite church of Antioch.